 But 3D printing applications are not limited to classics, and concept or exhibition models.
 Twikit’s customization software has allowed British automaker MINI to offer mass personalization services for their cars using 3D printing, giving buyers full control over design.
 Customers can customize inner or outer components of their vehicle with a range of fonts, patterns, and images, and review their design using 3D visualizations.
 Vitally, for the market viability of such a project, the cost reductions enabled by modular 3D printed components have made this form of personalization affordable to the public.

 MINI’s collaboration with Twikit gives buyers full control over the design to customize inner or outer components of their vehicle.
 The components are manufactured with 3D printed to reduce costs. (source: Twikit)

 3D Printing in Production at BMW

 Watch BMW Project Leader Christian Gröschel describe the company's process for developing and implementing its additive program.Watch the Video

 3D printing has also allowed for the creation of parts that simply could not be produced by any other means.
 Bugatti’s eight-piston monobloc brake caliper is a key example.
 Bugatti favors titanium for certain components due to the material’s high performance characteristics, but processing the metal with conventional methods is costly and challenging.
 The use of 3D printing not only enabled Bugatti to produce the caliper at the required scale, but took its performance potential even higher, massively reducing the weight of the component while making it considerably stiffer and stronger than the conventional production alternative (aluminum).

-Bugatti’s eight-piston monobloc brake caliper is the world’s largest functional titanium component to have been produced by 3D printing. (source: Bugatti)
+Bugatti’s eight-piston monobloc brake caliper is the world’s largest functional titanium 3D printed car part. (source: Bugatti)